tmtsoftware/csw/docs/src/main/framework.md

 ### Tracking Connections

-The component framework tracks the set of connections specified for a component in `ComponentInfo`.
+The component framework tracks the set of connections specified for a component in `ComponentInfo` if the `locationServiceUsage` property is set to `RegisterAndTrackServices`.
 The framework also provides a helper `trackConnection` method to track any connection other than those present in `ComponentInfo`.

 #### onLocationTrackingEvent
 The `onLocationTrackingEvent` handler can be used to take action on the `TrackingEvent` for a particular connection.
+This event could be for the connections in
+`ComponentInfo` tracked automatically or for the connections tracked explicitly using `trackConnection` method.

 Assembly/Scala
 :   @@snip [TromboneAssemblyHandlers.scala](../../../csw-vslice/src/main/scala/csw/trombone/assembly/TromboneAssemblyHandlers.scala) { #onLocationTrackingEvent-handler }